Good Friday, bad Gotthard traffic

 Long queues have been reported at the Gotthard tunnel in central Switzerland as holidaymakers head south for the Easter break.

-The traffic jam at the northern end of the tunnel stands at 12 kilometres, with a wait of almost two hours, the Touring Club of Switzerlandexternal link (TCS) said on Friday morning.
+Queues at the northern end of the tunnel had stretched back 15 kilometres, with an almost three-hour wait at crunch points in the early afternoon.
+By Friday evening at just after 7pm, it had reduced to 2km, with a wait of around 20 minutes, the Touring Club of Switzerlandexternal link (TCS) said.

-However, according to Swiss public television SRFexternal link, the tailback is 14km long, and is expected to get worse during the day.
-The closure of the Gotthard, San Bernadino and Great St Bernhard passes due to wintry conditions means that these alternative routes are not available, but various other routes, like the Simplon tunnel are possible, it said.
+The closure of the Gotthard, San Bernadino and Great St Bernhard passes due to wintry conditions means that these alternative routes are not available, but various other routes, like the Simplon tunnel are possible, officials have said.

 Easter queues are traditional at the tunnel.
 Last Saturday, there were up to 14km of tailbacks at the Gotthard because some cantons had already started the spring holidays.